I welcome the Minister for Communications, Climate Action and Environment, Deputy Bruton. There is no time limit on his contribution.

 The Senator is already one minute over time.

 It is a single question.
-Could the Minister address the issue of the national development plan and that of green procurement in the context of same?
+Will the Minister address the issues of the national development plan and green procurement in the context of same?

-I want to place on record my thanks to the Friends of the Irish Environment, which has brought a case against the Government on the inconsistency it has shown in the context of its national, EU and global obligations.
-I thank it for taking that case and for raising awareness regarding our lack of delivery.
+I record my thanks to the Friends of the Irish Environment which has brought a case against the Government on the inconsistency it has shown in the context of meeting its national, EU and global obligations.
+I thank it for taking that case and raising awareness of our lack of delivery.

 I welcome the Minister.
-I wish him much success in his new Ministry, which deals with a matter that is so important to everybody on this island and the planet.
-The Minister stated that we want to become leaders rather than being followers.
+I wish him much success in his new ministry which deals with a matter that is so important to everybody on this island and the planet.
+The Minister stated we wanted to become leaders rather than being followers.
 In many ways, I wish that we were even followers at this stage but we are not because we are not achieving anything like what we should be.
-There was a time when we were leaders, however.
-We were leaders in offshore wind generation.
-That is no longer the case.
+There was, however, a time when we were leaders.
+We were leaders in offshore wind generation, but that is no longer the case.
 We were leaders in legislation when what became the Climate Action and Low Carbon Development Act 2015 was brought through both Houses.
-That showed true leadership because we were one of only three European countries to put environment legislation on our Statute Book at that time.
+That showed true leadership because this was one of only three European countries to put environment legislation on the Statute Book at the time.
 We were leaders when we set up the Climate Change Advisory Council.
-I am glad that we did so because it has been extremely informative regarding the lack of delivery on the part of this Government in respect of our international obligations.
-Professor John FitzGerald has become a voice for many people in this country when he raises this lack of delivery over and over again.
+I am glad that we did so because it has been extremely informative regarding the lack of delivery on the part of the Government in meeting our international obligations.
+Professor John FitzGerald has become a voice for many people in this country when he raises the lack of delivery over and over again.

 I hope we are witnessing a sense of change but I will only believe that when we see delivery.
 It is only last year that we debated the protection of hedgerows and Members of this House were prepared to allow the destruction of same.
-I find it quite difficult to listen to a Senator talking about protecting our environment and our climate this afternoon when he made a remark in the House asking what else could be done with farm machinery in August other than cut the hedges.
-I question the level of commitment that is there in light of such remarks.
+I find it quite difficult to listen to a Senator talking about protecting the environment and climate this afternoon when he made a remark in the House asking what else could be done with farm machinery in August other than cut the hedges.
+I question the level of commitment in the light of such remarks.
 As a result, I will believe in delivery when I see it.